searchspring/snap/packages/snap-preact-components/src/components/Molecules/Slider/readme.md

 ## Slider

 Renders a slider to be used with any slider facet.
-Built using [react-ranger](https://github.com/tannerlinsley/react-ranger)
+Built using [react-ranger](https://github.com/tannerlinsley/react-ranger).

 ## Usage

 ### facet
-The required `facet` prop contains a reference to a facet within the facets store array.
-The facet must be a range facet (`display` type of `'slider'`)
+The required `facet` prop specifies a reference to a facet within the facets store array.
+The facet must be a range facet (`display` type of `'slider'`).

 ```jsx
 <Slider facet={controller.store.facets.filter(facet => facet.display === 'slider').pop()} />